Zero-shot CT Super-Resolution using Diffusion-based 2D Projection Priors and Signed 3D Gaussians: Experiments

-\textbf{Diffusion}: We conducted experiments using PyTorch 1.11.0.
+\textbf{Implementation details.} \textbf{[Diffusion]} is conducted in PyTorch 1.11.0.
 We trained an unconditional DDPM~\cite{ho2020denoising} using four NVIDIA A6000 GPUs.
-For inference, we used DDIM~\cite{song2020denoising} sampling with 50 steps, employing DDNM+~\cite{wang2022zero} for both 4$\times$ and 8$\times$ SR with a noise level of $\sigma_y=0.0015$.
-The PAS threshold $\tau_{thr}$ was set to 7 for 4$\times$ and 11 for 8$\times$ SR, respectively.
-We upscaled 100 X-ray projections, uniformly spaced between 0$^{\circ}$ to 180$^{\circ}$, from each LR volume using LR projection by TIGRE~\cite{biguri2016tigre}. \textbf{NAB-GS}: We performed 3D reconstruction using PyTorch on a single NVIDIA A6000 GPU.
-Our NAB-GS is trained for 5k iterations.
-The negative slopes of leaky ReLU activation function are set to 0.09, 0.003, 0.03, and 0.003 for MELA 4$\times$, MELA 8$\times$, UHRCT 4$\times$, and UHRCT 8$\times$, respectively.
-All other training parameters were kept identical to those used in R$^2$-GS~\cite{ruyi2024r2_gaussian}.
-We used peak signal-to-noise ratio (PSNR) and SSIM~\cite{wang2004image} for evaluation.
-Note that the bold and underlined numbers in tables are best and second-best.
+For inference, we used DDIM~\cite{song2020denoising} sampling with 50 steps, employing DDNM+~\cite{wang2022zero} for both 4$\times$ and 8$\times$ SR with a noise level of $0.0015$.
+We upscaled 100 X-ray projections, uniformly spaced between 0$^{\circ}$ to 180$^{\circ}$, from each LR volume using LR projection by TIGRE~\cite{biguri2016tigre}. \textbf{[NAB-GS]} is implemented in PyTorch and trained for 5k iterations on a single RTX 3090 GPU.
+We adopt the default training parameter of R$^2$-GS~\cite{ruyi2024r2_gaussian}, except at 8$\times$, where the learning rates for scaling (from $5 \times 10^{-4}$ to $5 \times 10^{-5}$) and rotation (from $1 \times 10^{-4}$ to $1 \times 10^{-5}$).
+Our framework takes around 15 minutes per volume (Diffusion 10 min, NAB-GS 5 min).
+Performance is evaluated using PSNR and SSIM~\cite{wang2004image}.